-Advertising Age recently named Jane Maas “one of the 100 most influential advertising women of the last 100 years.”
-She has been described as a legend, and is best known for her direction of the “I Love New York” campaign, which revitalized tourism in both city and state.
+Jane Maas is the author of Mad Women: The Other Side of Life on Madison Avenue in the Sixties and Beyond.
+It is the story of her experience in advertising in an era of rampant sex, three-martini lunches, and overt sexism.
+Advertising Age recently named her “one of the 100 most influential advertising women of the last 100 years.”
+She is best known for her direction of the “I Love New York” campaign, which revitalized tourism in both city and state.

-As a Creative Director at Ogilvy & Mather, Jane worked on advertising for General Foods, Lever Brothers, S.C.
-Johnson, American Express and Cunard Lines.
-At Wells Rich Greene, in addition to theNew York campaign, she headed the creative group on Procter & Gamble.
-In 1989, she became president of the New York office of Earle Palmer Brown.
+As a creative director at Ogilvy & Mather, Jane worked on advertising for General Foods, Lever Brothers, S.C.
+Johnson, American Express, and Cunard Lines.
+At Wells Rich Greene, in addition to the New York campaign, she headed the creative group on Procter & Gamble.

 She is co-author of the classic How to Advertise, and is a member of the ANA Faculty.
 Jane is a graduate of Bucknell University and has received honorary degrees from St. John’s University and Ramapo College.